Table of Contents

 Suppose we have the following pandas DataFrame that contains information about total sales made on various dates at some retail store:

-Suppose we attempt to use pandas.to_datetime() to convert this column to datetime:
+Suppose we attempt to use pandas.to_datetime() to convert this column to datetime without providing the specific format:

 df['date'] = pd.to_datetime(df['date'])

-We can also use the format argument to specify the format of the column:
+We can now use the format argument to specify the structure of the column, achieving a successful conversion:

 #convert date column to datetime format